VictorMegir/Encryptor-web-app/README.md

 These endpoints were set up using <a href='https://expressjs.com/'>Express.js</a>

 ### Frontend
 The frontend of the application consists of three main components.
-First, a component where the user types the original text.<br>
+* First, a component where the user types the original text.<br>
-Second, a component called Cipher Box which is responsible for the interactions of selecting a cipher, changing the operation type (encrypt and decrypt) and removing a cipher.
+* Second, a component called Cipher Box which is responsible for the interactions of selecting a cipher, changing the operation type (encrypt and decrypt) and removing a cipher.
 It is also responible for adding more ciphers and finally making the POST request to the backend.<br>
-Finally there is a component which displays the result that the backend has sent to the appliction.
+* Finally there is a component which displays the result that the backend has sent to the appliction.<br>
 The forntend was made with <a href='https://reactjs.org/'>React</a>, using the hooks interface.
 Styling was  done using <a href='https://tailwindcss.com/'>Tailwind CSS</a>.